zhaoyanxie/javascript-classes/README.md

     - `length`
 - define a method named `area()` to return the area of the rectangle
     - formula: area = `length * breadth`

 - instantiate the following rectangles one by one and verify that `area()` returns the expected values as stated below
+  	- you can use `console.log` to log the results and verify them

 | breadth | length | area() | perimeter() |
 |-|-|-|-|